-In accordance with provision C2.2.2 of the U.K. Corporate Governance Code, published by the Financial Reporting Council in April 2016, and as part of an ongoing programme of risk assessment, the Directors have assessed the prospects of the Company, to the extent that they are able, over a three-year period.
+In accordance with provision C2.2.2 of the U.K. Corporate Governance Code, published by the Financial Reporting Council in April 2016, and as part of an ongoing programme of risk assessment, the Directors have assessed the prospects of the Company, to the extent that they are able, over the period up to and including the Company's Annual General Meeting in 2020.
 This period is appropriate since the Company's Articles of Association (the "Articles") require an ordinary resolution for continuation of the Company to be proposed at the Company's Annual General Meeting in 2020.
-In addition, as the Company is a long-term investor, the Directors have chosen a three-year period as this is viewed as sufficiently long term to provide shareholders with a meaningful view, without extending the period so far into the future as to undermine the exercise.
+In addition, as the Company is a long-term investor, the Directors have chosen the period up to and including the Company's Annual General Meeting in 2020 as this is viewed as sufficiently long term to provide shareholders with a meaningful view, without extending the period so far into the future as to undermine the exercise.

-The Directors confirm that they have a reasonable expectation that the Company will continue to operate and meet its liabilities as they fall due for the next three years.
-In making this assessment, the Directors have taken into consideration each of the principal risks and uncertainties on pages 21 to 23, their mitigants and the impact these might have on the business model, future performance, solvency and liquidity.
+The Directors confirm that they have a reasonable expectation that the Company will continue to operate and meet its liabilities as they fall due for the period up to and including the Company's Annual General Meeting in 2020.
+In making this assessment, the Directors have taken into consideration each of the principal risks and uncertainties on pages 23 to 26, their mitigants and the impact these might have on the business model, future performance, solvency and liquidity.
 In addition, the Directors considered the Company's current financial position and prospects, the composition of the investment portfolio, the level of outstanding capital commitments, the term structure and availability of borrowings and the ongoing costs of the business.
 As part of the approach, due consideration has been given to the uncertainty inherent in financial forecasts and, where applicable, reasonable sensitivities have been applied to the investment portfolio in stress situations.

 The main risk to the Company's continuation is shareholder dissatisfaction through failure to meet the Company's investment objective, through poor investment performance or through the investment policy not being appropriate in prevailing market conditions.

 The Board has given this particular consideration when assessing the longer-term viability of the Company.
 Performance and demand for the Company's shares are not things that can be forecast.

-Based on the foregoing analysis, the Directors have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the three-year period of their assessment.
+Based on the foregoing analysis, the Directors have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the period of their assessment.